Skip to main content

 Why are you cautious about hormone pellets?

 We are cautious about hormone pellets because once they are inserted, you cannot easily remove them.
 Many clinics in Philly advertise hormone pellets (Biote, Evexipel, and others), small slow-release pellets placed under the skin of the hip.
 The appeal is convenience: insert it once, forget about it for several months.
-Pellets can be a valid option for the right patient, but they involve a real trade-off between convenience, cost, and precision.

 Guidance from the Clinic

 "In our clinic, my main goal is dosing exactly right for your body.
 The challenge with pellets is that they are a long-term commitment once inserted.
 If you have side effects like anxiety or bloating three weeks in, we cannot turn them off.
-If you choose this path, our first priority is finding your precise dose before the first procedure, so you do not navigate side effects for months."
+If you choose this path, our first priority is finding your precise dose before the first procedure, so you do not manage side effects for months."

-Our preference: We lean heavily toward transdermal creams, patches, or injections.
 Why?
 Control.
 If the dose is too high, we wipe it off, change the patch, or lower the injection volume immediately.
 We adjust to your sweet spot based on how you feel and what your bloodwork shows, not a generic algorithm.

 What is your safety strategy on BHRT?